Use this steak temperature chart to help you determine the best steak doneness for you!

 Let’s be honest.
 There are fewer things better than a well-made steak.
 Now you can master the art of steak perfection right in your backyard.
 Whether using a grill or a cast-iron skillet, this guide will help you cook a phenomenal steak.
 Before you start, you should know your preferred steak doneness (rare, medium-rare, medium, etc.).
 When in doubt, opt for medium-rare.
-Keep in mind that this is a learning process, so it might take a few cookouts to get the timing and temperature right.
+Keep in mind that this is a learning process.
+So, it might take a few cookouts to get the timing and steak temperature right.

 Let your steak come to room temperature for 30 minutes before cooking.
 Do not, I repeat, do not thaw your steaks in the microwave.
 I recommend taking them from the freezer the night before and placing them into the refrigerator to thaw.